-T-117 uplands soil cleanup construction began on schedule in June 2013.
-During this construction, steel sheet piling is used to isolate contaminated soil and water from the river.
-PCB contaminated soil is excavated and hauled offsite to a licensed waste landfill.
+T-117 uplands soil and in-water sediments cleanup construction was completed in December 2014.
+During this construction, steel sheet piling was used to isolate contaminated soil and water from the river.
+PCB contaminated soil and sediments were excavated and hauled offsite to a licensed waste landfill.

-Air quality and noise are monitored daily during all construction activities, and artificial light is measured during any night work.
-Air quality levels have consistently been below the limits set by the project, which are below Federal and State guidelines.
-Up-to-date monitoring data can be found on the project website, “Uplands Construction Updates" tab.
+During all aspects of the upland and in-water cleanup, there were no impacts or threats to the community.
+As required by the Community Health and Safety Plan, air quality, light and noise were monitored and reported daily during all construction activities.
+Air quality levels were consistently below the limits set by the project, which are below Federal and State guidelines.
+Up-to-date monitoring data can be found on the Terminal 117 project website under "Uplands Construction Updates" tab.

 Terminal 117 has been restored to meet interim milestones and not final remedies.
 This state is known as an ‘interim site condition.’
 The site has been backfilled and compacted with clean, imported soil to an elevation that prevents the site from flooding during high river tides.
 A new debris barrier has been installed in the river for the South Park Marina.

 The sheet pile wall was left in place so the Port’s habitat restoration team can utilize it to construct their project.
 We hope to start construction of the T-117 restoration habitat project soon!